 Guy's Trust supports projects that reflect Guy's interests, passions and personality, creating educational opportunities for disadvantaged young people in developing countries, particularly places with which he had a special connection.

 Watch a short film about Guy's Trust

 Since Guy’s Trust was founded in 2012, we have raised over £500,000 and have built, equipped and staffed three Early Childhood Development Centres (ECDCs) and a library, renovated and stocked a second library and rebuilt a school destroyed in the 2015 earthquakes in Nepal; built four primary schools and a library in Cambodia and funded 29 marine conservations internships for academically gifted students in Indonesia.

-Guy’s Trust has seven trustees and is run entirely by volunteers with very few administrative costs.
+Guy's Trust has eight trustees and is run entirely by volunteers with very few administrative costs.